Overhauling the very misleading thermal mass versus insulation discussion.

 Earthern walls provide thermal mass.
 This means they absorb the heat and store it (at a rate of about an inch of wall an hour).
 If you are in a warm, dry climate with plenty of sun this is what happens: The house absorbs the sun’s heat in the day, and then at night when the temperature drops the walls radiate the heat back into the house.
 By morning the earth has released all the stored heat and has absorbed the cool in its place.
 So now in the heat of the day the opposite occurs; the walls release cool into your house.
 It’s a type of natural air-con.
 I experienced it with my own earthbag house in Turkey and it was quite wonderful.

-But...you need sun for this to work.
+But...you need sun for passive solar to work.
 If you live in a cold, wet climate, this system won’t benefit you because your walls are going to store cold air instead, which is not what you want.
 In that case you're going to light a woodburner, and the walls are going to absorb that heat instead.

 Insulation (Straw bale insulates)